EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 cd models
 ```

-Inside the models folder, create a file and nam it todo.js
+Inside the models folder, create a file and name it todo.js

 ```
 touch todo.js